kymlu/eating-memories/src/pages/posts/roasted-veggie-pasta-sauce.md

 title: "Roasted Veggie Pasta Sauce"
 id: "sauce-1"
 pubDate: 2024-09-13
-description: "Doesn't have to be for pasta"
+description: "Doesn't have to be for pasta."
 courseType: "sauce"
 cuisine: "American"
 yield: 4